 Cyber Liability Insurance

 This also makes India uniquely vulnerable.
-Intelligence source say that, in the recent past, malicious activities against Indian networks have originated from hosts in 20 countries: Emphasising the amorphous nature of cyber-attack, sources clarify that could have been routed through those countries without the hosts even being aware of this activity.
+Intelligence sources say that, in the recent past, malicious activities against Indian networks have originated from hosts in around 20 countries: emphasising the amorphous nature of cyber-attack, sources clarify that these could have been routed through those countries without the hosts even being aware of this activity.
 During the same period, several attacks abroad were detected as originating from hosts located in India.
-Keeping this in mind and recent incidence, now the government is rolling out and extensive policy.
+Keeping this in mind and recent incidence, now the government is rolling out an extensive policy.

 Cyber liability insurance coverage is designed to protect IT businesses against liability and expenses arising from the theft or loss of data, as well as liability and expenses arising from a breach of data security or privacy, particularly when you are hosting client information.
 While your clients should carry their own cyber liability for the data and personally identifiable, confidential information stored on their servers, IT firms are wise to protect themselves with their own third-party coverage as well.

-- Unauthorized access to, use of, or tampering with data
+- Unauthorized access to, use of, or tampering with confidential data

 - Disclosure of confidential data (invasion of privacy)